christliebdela/Comment-Cleaner-VsCode-Ext/README.md

 ## Release Notes

 ### 0.1.4 (2025-05-31)
-- Added new Dry Run mode to analyze files without modifying them
+- Added Undo/Redo buttons to easily revert or restore changes
 - Enhanced line removal tracking and statistics reporting
 - Complete object-oriented refactoring of the core engine
 - Added support for JSX and TSX files